opensavannah/citycampsav.org/_pages/test.md

 description: Agreed-upon rules of mutual discourse.
 keywords: 'rules of engagement, unconference, citycampsavannah'
 section_id: rules
-permalink: /test/
+permalink: /rules-of-engagement/
 slides:
-  heading: Rules of Engagement
+  heading: Rules of Participation
   subHeading: citycamp ⚖️ breakout sessions and lightning talks
 ---

-# Full Official Rules of Engagement

-# CityCampSav ⛑ - Breakout Session ⚖️ Talks and Discussions
+If we want to have&nbsp;*productive* civic dialogue that yields solutions and opens people's minds to new ways of thinking at citycampsavannah, it's important that we first lay clear ground rules.&nbsp;

+## Breakout sessions & lightning talks

+##### What is a 📝 'breakout session'?

-*Breakout sessions intend to give participants more focused time to discuss issues and opportunities of most interest to them; they also provide a safe space for constructive feedback from fellow participants.
+*Breakout sessions are smaller-group sessions led by a resident or city employee on a topic they'd like to discuss with the community.
+They're intended to give participants more focused time to discuss issues and opportunities of most interest to them; they also provide a safe space for constructive feedback from fellow participants.
 A moderator will attend each breakout session to take notes and, as necessary, enforce proper decorum.*

-1. Submit your breakout talk idea using the official submission form no later than midnight Oct.
-6, 2018.
+1. Submit your breakout talk idea using [the official submission form](/submit-talk/){: target="_blank"} no later than midnight Oct.
+15, 2018.

-2. If your topic adheres to the guidelines appropriately, it will be posted for the public to vote up beginning Oct.
-9, 2018 and lasting through 5 p.m.
+2. If your topic adheres to the guidelines below, it will be posted for the public to vote on beginning Oct.
+16, 2018 and lasting through 5 p.m.
 Oct.
-12, 2018
+19, 2018.

+##### What is a lightning ⚡️ talk?

+A 'lightning talk' refers to a short, timed, off-the-cuff talk on the main stage in which the participant delivering the talk make a persuasive case in less than four (4) minutes, with two (2) additional minutes set aside for questions from the audience.
+Lightning talks may be suggested in advance on the ideas board, but must be officially submitted at CityCamp in the morning by posting the topic to the Lightning Talk Wall.
+Fellow participants will use dot-stickers to cast their votes for their preferred topics.

 ---

-## **Highly Encouraged Topics** 🎉
+### **Highly Encouraged Topics** 🎉

 * A novel or innovative approach to city allocation of funds that provides an equal or higher level or quality of service delivery for the same or less cost.